 Many women with PCOS don't ovulate and thus cannot become pregnant.
-So the first treatment option for infertility is usually the administration of drugs to induce ovulation.
+A first treatment option for infertility is usually the administration of drugs to induce ovulation.

-Clomiphene citrate (Brand names: "Clomid" or "Serophene").
+Brand names: "Clomid" or "Serophene".
 Clomid is taken for 5 days early in your cycle to stimulate ovulation.
 Clomid may not be effective if taken for more than six menstrual cycles.

 There is some evidence to suggest it may increase your risk of ovarian cancer if taken for 12 or more cycles.
 Clomid also has a number of side effects including bowel problems, headache, dizziness, blurred vision, depression, and more.

 After taking Clomid for up to six cycles, it is reported that you have a 30% chance of becoming pregnant.